 We are committed to protecting and respecting your privacy.
-We are a data controller under UK law This means we are responsible for determining the purposes for which and the manner in which the personal information provided to us is processed.
+We are registered as a data controller under UK law, this means we are responsible for determining the purposes for which and the manner in which personal information provided directly to us is processed.

-Personal Information means information that identifies you personally such as your name, photo or contact details, or data that can be linked with such information in order to identify you.
+Personal Information is information that identifies you personally such as your name, photo or contact details, or data that can be linked with such information in order to identify you.

-Please note that we interact with other third parties (including GPs, healthcare providers and NHS central services).
-In some cases we are simply processing your personal information on their behalf.
-Such third parties may also be data controllers in their own right and have their own privacy policies.
+Please note, we also provide Patient Services on behalf of GPs, healthcare providers and NHS central services.
+In these cases, we are simply processing Patient personal information on their instruction.
+These parties are data controllers in their own right and have their own privacy policies.

 What does this statement relate to?

-This statement sets out the basis on which any personal information we collect from you, or that you provide to us or that is provided to us by other third parties will be processed by us.
+This statement sets out the basis on which any personal information we collect from you, or that you provide to us will be processed by us.
 Please read this statement carefully to understand our practices regarding your personal information and how we will treat it.

 How do we collect your personal information?

-1. What personal information do you give us and we collect about you.
+What personal information do you give us / do we collect about you?

-You may give us information about you by entering information on our website, allowing us access to data about you held by third parties, filling in forms, or by corresponding with us by phone, e-mail or otherwise.
-You may also give us information, and we may collect and process information about you resulting from, any interactions you undertake or services you request or source from us.
+You may give us information about you by entering information on our website, filling in forms, or by corresponding with us by phone, e-mail or otherwise.
+You may also give us information, and we may collect and process information about you resulting from any interactions you undertake or services you request or source from us.